fsuri/Pequin-Artifact/RunningExperiments.md

 ## High level experiment checklist
 Running experiments involves 5 steps.
 Refer back to this checklist to stay on track!

-> :warning: Make sure to have set up a CloudLab experiment (with correct disk images matching your local/controllers package dependencies) and built all binaries locally before running!.
+> :warning: Make sure to have set up a CloudLab experiment (with correct disk images matching your local/controllers package dependencies) and built all binaries locally before running!

 1. The first step is to generate and upload initial data used by the benchmarks
 2. Next, if you're running an SMR-based store (e.g. Peloton-HS or Peloton-Smart), you will need to pre-configure the SMR module.
 The exact procedure depends on the module you are using.
+Postgres requires some pre-setup as well.
-3. In order to run an experiment, you will need to write (or copy and adjust our pre-supplied) configuration file.
+3. In order to run an experiment, you will need to write a configuration file (or copy and adjust our pre-supplied configs).
 This specifies the cluster setup, the benchmark to run, and the parameters of the system.
 4. You're ready to run the experiment!
 Run the experiment script and supply it with your prepared config.
 5. Finally, inspect the downloaded experiment run by checking the output data.

-### 1) Preparing Benchmarks
+## (1) Preparing Benchmarks

-To generate benchmark data simple run the script `src/generate_benchmark_data.sh`, configuring it as follows:
+To generate benchmark data simple run the script `src/generate_benchmark_data.sh`.
+Configure it as follows:
 1) specify the benchmark you want to generate, e.g. to run TPC-C use `-b 'tpcc'`
 2) specify the benchmark parameters, e.g. to create 20 warehouses for TPC-C use `-n 20`

-Generate TPC-C data using: `./generate_benchmark_data -n 20` (tpcc is the default benchmark) Generate Auctionmark data using: `./generate_benchmark_data -b 'auctionmark'` (using default scale factor) Generate Seats data using: `./generate_benchmark_data -b 'seats'` (using default scale factor)
+- Generate TPC-C data using: `./generate_benchmark_data -n 20` (tpcc is the default benchmark)
+- Generate Auctionmark data using: `./generate_benchmark_data -b 'auctionmark'` (using default scale factor)
+- Generate Seats data using: `./generate_benchmark_data -b 'seats'` (using default scale factor)

 Once you created the benchmark data (you can create all data upfront), upload the respective benchmark data to your CloudLab cluster using `src/upload_data_remote`.
 Simply specify which benchmark you are uploading, and to how many shards (1, 2 or 3) you are uploading:
-E.g. use `./upload_data_remote -b 'tpcc' -s 2` to upload TPC-C data to 2 shards.
+- E.g. use `./upload_data_remote -b 'tpcc' -s 2` to upload TPC-C data to 2 shards.
-TPC-C and 1 shard are default parameters.
+- TPC-C and 1 shard are default parameters.

-### 2) Pre-configurations for Hotstuff, BFTSmart, and Postgres
+## (2) Pre-configurations for Hotstuff, BFTSmart, and Postgres

-When evaluating Peloton-HS and Peloton-Smart you will need to complete the following pre-configuration steps before running an experiment script:
+When evaluating Peloton-HS, Peloton-Smart, or Postgres you will need to complete the following pre-configuration steps before running an experiment script:

-1. **Hotstuff**
+### **Hotstuff**
    1. Navigate to `Pequin-Artifact/src/scripts`
-   2. Run `./batch_size <batch_size>` to configure the internal batch size used by the Hotstuff Consensus module.
+   2. [**OPTIONAL**] Run `./batch_size <batch_size>` to configure the internal batch size used by the HotStuff consensus module.
 See sub-section "1-by-1 experiment guide" for what settings to use.
 The default value is an *upper* cap of 200.
 Since we modified Hotstuff to use more efficient, dynamic batch sizes, changing the default batch cap is not necessary.
    3. Run `./pghs_config_remote.sh <cloudlab-user>` (e.g. `fs435`).
 This will upload the necessary configurations for the HotStuff Consensus module.

 > :warning:  HotStuff is pre-configured to use the server names `us-east-1-0`, `us-east-1-1`, `us-east-1-2`, and `eu-west-1-0`.
 If you want to change the names of your servers you must also adjust the files `src/scripts/hosts_pg_smr` and `scr/scripts/config_pghs/shard0/hotstuff.gen.conf` accordingly.